- US President Donald Trump’s Twitter password was an easy-to-guess ‘maga2020!’ as revealed by Victor Gevers, a Dutch security researcher.

 - In 2016, it was revealed that Facebook founder and CEO Mark Zuckerberg, reused the password ‘dadada’ on Twitter and elsewhere.

 Not surprisingly, both of them had their accounts hacked putting their personal reputation in jeopardy as well as embarrassing their associates amidst global media coverage.
 Unsecured or weak passwords can lead to data breaches, ransomware attacks, as well as identity thefts that can be abused for other menacing cyber or real-world crimes.

 Per a recent survey by Security.org, one in every 142 passwords by people in the US is the sequence ‘123456’.
-Last year, a report about bad passwords from the National Cyber Security Center of the UK listed the worst passwords.
+And a report on bad passwords from the National Cyber Security Center of the UK listed the worst passwords.
 Unfortunately, but unsurprisingly, 23.2 million of the passwords hacked worldwide was the same password – ‘123456’.
-Also, the most common amongst all the breached passwords included the ridiculously simple ‘password’ or ‘1111111’.
+Also, the most common amongst all the breached passwords included the ridiculously simple ‘password’ of ‘1111111’.

 According to the survey, 45% of Americans use passwords that are eight characters or less.
 Such weak passwords are a cardinal sin when it comes to cyber security, really.